saitamasahil/Linux-App-Manager-eXtended/README.md

   <img src="screenshot.png" alt="LAMX Screenshot" />
 </div>

 LAMX is a powerful, interactive Bash script that helps you manage Linux applications and system tools from a single, unified menu.
-It supports all major package managers (APT, Pacman, DNF, DEB, RPM, Snap, Flatpak), firmware updates, NVIDIA drivers, and power profiles.
+It supports all major package managers (APT, Pacman, DNF, Zypper, DEB, RPM, Snap, Flatpak), firmware updates, NVIDIA drivers, and power profiles.
 LAMX is designed for users who want a central, easy-to-use app management experience on any Linux distribution.

 ## Getting Started